Making changes doesn’t have to be disruptive to your video editing workflow! Here are three ways to quickly replace clips in Premiere Pro.

 Adobe Premiere Pro has several functions for replacing shots in your project, while transferring keyframes and clip attributes between shots.
 Use these techniques to speed up your video editing workflow!

-Say, you have a clip in a sequence that you need to replace but you want to keep the filters/motion effects/keyframes intact.
-The following technique is often used to replace one cutaway shot (or B-roll) with another – a quick way to swap shots while keeping clip attributes.
+Say you have a clip in a sequence that you need to replace but you want to keep the filters/motion effects/keyframes intact.
+The following technique is often used to replace one cutaway shot with another — a quick way to swap shots while keeping clip attributes.

-Hold Alt (on Windows) or Option (on Mac OS) and then drag the clip from the Source or Project panel onto the clip in the Sequence.
+Hold Alt (for Windows) or Option (for Mac) and then drag the clip from the Source or Project panel onto the clip in the Sequence.
 Once the clip is highlighted, let go of the mouse.
 The clip is replaced with the attributes intact.

-See how the Premiere Pro color grading attributes from the clip above are transfered onto the clip below.
-Very cool timesaver:
+The Premiere Pro color grading attributes are transferred from the clip above to the clip below.
+Very cool timesaver.